naishukui/naishukui.github.io/_pages/about.md

 My research focuses on statistical genetics and computational approaches to understanding the genetic basis of complex diseases.

-In my free time, I enjoy movies(favorite directors: Éric Rohmer, Hong Sang-soo, Hamaguchi Ryūsuke) and music (favorite musician: Sheena Ringo), tennis and swimming.
+In my free time, I enjoy movies(favorite directors of all time: Éric Rohmer, Hong Sang-soo, Hamaguchi Ryūsuke) and music (favorite musician in recent years: Sheena Ringo), tennis and swimming.